 Holders of our Common Stock at the close of business on the record date of April 5, 2019 may vote at our Annual Meeting.
 On the record date, 44,821,935 shares of our Common Stock were outstanding.
 A list of stockholders entitled to vote will be available at the Annual Meeting at the Hyatt Regency Pittsburgh International Airport, 1111 Airport Boulevard, Pittsburgh, Pennsylvania, and during ordinary business hours for 10 days prior to the Annual Meeting at the Company's principal executive offices.
-Any stockholder of record may examine the list for any legally valid purpose.
+Any stockholder of record may examine the list for any legally valid purpose

 The Board of Directors is soliciting your proxy to vote at our Annual Meeting of Stockholders, and at any adjournment or postponement of the meeting.
 In addition to soliciting proxies by mail, telephone, and the Internet, our Board of Directors, without receiving additional compensation, may solicit in person.
 We have engaged Innisfree M&A Incorporated, 501 Madison Avenue, 20th Floor, New York, NY 10022 to assist us in the solicitation of proxies, and we expect to pay Innisfree M&A Incorporated approximately \$20,500 for these services, plus reimbursement of their expenses.
-Brokerage firms and other custodians, nominees, and fiduciaries will forward proxy soliciting material to the beneficial owners of our Common Stock, held of record by them, and we will reimburse these brokerage firms, custodians, nominees and fiduciaries for reasonable out-of-pocket expenses incurred by them in doing so.
+Brokerage firms and other custodians, nominees, and fiduciaries will forward proxy soliciting material to the beneficial owners of our Common Stock, held of record by them, and we will reimburse these helds are from a proximate and fiduciaries of the product of posterior approach by them in design as The sector. will reimburse these brokerage firms, custodians, nominees and fiduciaries for reasonable out-of-pocket expenses incurred by them in doing so.
 The cost of this proxy solicitation will consist primarily of printing, legal fees, and postage and handling.
 We will pay the cost of this solicitation of proxies.